bachoreczm/java8-js-test-driver/README.md

 Fails, if the given variable is an array.
 ###assertArrayEquals(expected, actual)
 Fails, if the given variables are arrays and there are same elements in the arrays.
+###assertTypeOf(expected, value)
+Fails, if the type of the given value is not the expected string.
+###assertBoolean(variable)
+Fails, if the type of the given variable is not boolean.
+###assertFunction(variable)
+Fails, if the type of the given variable is not function.
+###assertObject(variable)
+Fails, if the type of the given variable is not object.
+###assertNumber(variable)
+Fails, if the type of the given variable is not number.
+###assertString(variable)
+Fails, if the type of the given variable is not string.

 ##See also